seaplane-io/mdkvs-feature-flags-example/README.md

 # Feature Flags with the Metadata Key-Value Store

 This example project is part of the Feature Flags With the Metadata Key-Value Store guide on developers.seaplane.io.
 It is based on the [Flaskex flask template](https://github.com/anfederico/flaskex).
+You can read the full guide on [developers.seaplane.io](https://developers.seaplane.io/guides/mdkvs-feature-flags)

 # Installing and Running the Server